 8.20 Depositing Garbage in Designated Places

-8.21 Recycling Service Level
+8.21 Recycling and Yard Waste Service Level [1]

 8.22 Compost Procurement